taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Invoke master lsPHP process not per VirtualHost but per account.
+Invoke the master lsPHP process not per VirtualHost, but per account.
 When On, invoke backend not per VirtualHost but per account.
 Default value is off.
 It is possible, for example, to set it to On in global config file and to Off in config files of some particular Virtual Hosts.